A Hands-On Guide to Mobile-First Responsive Design

 We’ll describe a process that helps our designers at UXPin.

 As usual, wireframing is a recommended early step to most efficiently structure your layout.
-When wireframing or prototyping, we use the responsive breakpoint menu streamlines the process of moving to different screen sizes, starting with the smallest.
+When wireframing or prototyping, we use the responsive breakpoint menu to streamline the process of moving to different screen sizes, starting with the smallest.

 These presets layout the proper screen size for you, so you can wireframe keeping only the content in mind.